fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 by the shapes.
 Numbering all the covered tiles would have given away the placement of the generators, and would have over-constrained the solution.
 Solving the levels would have been easy and boring.
 By not giving away too much information, you leave the player guessing.
-By not over-constraining the level, you also let the player solve the levels in different ways, and that makes it more interesting.
+By not over-constraining, you also let the player solve the level in different ways, and that makes it more interesting.
 Although, you have to try to make sure there are no trivial solutions that you didn't think of.
+Obstacles are a good way to prevent trivial solutions.

 I handed these levels to Merwan, and he tried to solve them.
 He got one very quickly, and got stumped on another one.
 "Are you sure there is a solution?" he